-- 1. In your service project, select Project settings > Legacy automation. - 2.
+- 1. In your service project, select Project settings > Automation. - 2.
 Select Add rule. - 3.
-Select Custom rule from the list, then select Next.
+Choose Custom rule from the list, then select Next.
 The rule configuration screen appears. - 4.
 Give your custom rule a name and a description. - 5.
 Configure your rule by defining the WHEN, IF, and THEN fields. - 6.
 Select Save.